stahta01/cmoc/doc/cmoc-manual.markdown

 By default, the resulting .bin file will load at address $2800 on a CoCo (see the `#pragma org` directive elsewhere in this manual).
-The generated machine language is position-independent, so the .bin file can be loaded with an offset, by passing a second argument to Disk Basic's LOADM command.
+The generated machine language is **position-independent**, so the .bin file can be loaded with an offset, by passing a second argument to Disk Basic's LOADM command.